ID |

 Upon successful completion of this course, students will be able to:

-Sales Management provides a thorough, up-to-date and integrated overview of accumulated theory and research relevant to sales management.
-The course highlights how real managers apply this knowledge in their own organizations, to the issues and decisions companies face in developing and managing an effective sales force in the real world.
-The course covers the formulation, implementation, evaluation and control of a sales program.
-We will examine a range of topics including the strategic role of information in sales management, the recruitment, training, and development of a sales force, the vital role of customer relationship management (CRM), the development of territories, determining potentials and forecasts, and setting quotas.
+Sales Management provides a thorough, up-to-date, and integrated overview of the accumulated theory, best practices, and research relevant to the field.
+The course highlights how real managers apply this knowledge in their own organizations and the issues and decisions companies face in developing and managing an effective sales program in the real world.
+Specifically, the course covers the key considerations an organization must consider when developing, implementing, managing, and evaluating an effective sales program.

 Course Objectives